Jiri-Polednik/Jiri-Polednik/README.md

 Frontend Developer
 ------------------

 I've been learning to code for 9 years now.
-On my journey I tackled various branches from microprocessors to databses and even games.
+On my journey I tackled various branches of the industry from microprocessors to databses and even games.
 Recently I found a passion for frontend development with learning ReactJS but I didn't just stop there.
 I have been exploring the world of frontend development and mobile apps since.

 * 🌍  I'm based in Ostrava, Czech Republic
 * ✉️  You can contact me at [jirkapolednik@gmail.com](mailto:jirkapolednik@gmail.com)